stefaneidelloth/treezjs/doc/standaloneInstallation.md

 >bower install

-That command creates a sub folder "bower_components" and downloads the dependencies.
+That command creates a sub folder "bower_components" and downloads the JavaScript dependencies.
-If the download fails because you are behind a firewall please see https://stackoverflow.com/questions/21705091/bower-behind-a-proxy
+If the download fails because you are behind a firewall please also see https://stackoverflow.com/questions/21705091/bower-behind-a-proxy

-## Install Java JDK (for example from https://jdk.java.net/12/ )
+## Install Java JDK

+In order to run the Java based server, Java needs to be installed.
+Please download and install Java JDK, for example from https://jdk.java.net/12/

-## Install Google Chrome (other browsers might not support the latest javascript features)
+## Install Google Chrome

+Treez uses modern JavaScript features like ES6 modules and custom web components.
+Those JavaScript features are already supported by Google Chrome but might not yet be supported by other browsers.
+Treez might work with other browsers but only has been tested with Google Chrome.

 ## Adapt the startup script file "startTreez.bat"

-The file "startTreez.bat" in the "main folder" of treezjs needs to be adapted to contain the correct paths to the main folder itself, Java JDK and chrome, e.g.
+The file "startTreez.bat" in the "main folder" of treez needs to be adapted to contain the correct paths to the main folder, the Java JDK, and Google Chrome, e.g.

 >d:<br>
 >cd D:\treezjs<br>